teohsinyee/resume-parsing/literature-review.md

+Note: I gathered all literature review in an Excel sheet.
+Will share it here once the project is near completion.
 # 1] Smart Recruitment — Cracking Resume Parsing through Deep Learning @ Medium
 ### Keypoints
 1. text extraction could not be solved by a single type of algorithm alone.